 In the days leading up to Tanabata kids write wishes on tanzaku (短冊), colorful strips of paper that are hung on a bamboo wish tree.

 Department stores and shopping malls typically have a Tanabata wish tree on display for young customers to write and hang their wishes.
 Japanese daycares, kindergartens, and elementary schools also have wish trees.

 Those who can write hiragana try to write their wish with the help of a teacher.
 Or, kids may draw a picture of their dream.
 They may also make origami decorations.

 For babies and tots like my little Kaiju, parents write a wish on behalf of their child.
 Normally it’s something like, “I wish he could meet Anpanman/be potty trained/like veggies.”

 (And in case you’re wondering what happens to the wishes on a school Tanabata tree, we send the tanzaku home.)

-Undoubtedly the most famous Tanabata festival is in Sendai, and it takes place around August 7.
+Perhaps the most famous Tanabata festival is in Sendai, which takes place around August 7.
 More than 2 million people visit during the 3 day festivities to see Tohoku’s largest city beautifully decorated in colorful streamers.

-Since 2014, Tokyo Disney Resort has done Disney Tanabata Days, a month leading up to Tanabata.
-It’s a month of festivities, parades and Tanabata-ish foods/drinks, and of course, Micky, Minnie, Donald, and Daisy dressed in spectacular outfits.
+Not to be outdone, Tokyo Disney Resort has done Disney Tanabata Days, a monthlong celebration leading up to Tanabata.
+It’s a month of festivities, parades and Tanabata-ish foods/drinks.
+There’s also Micky, Minnie, Donald, and Daisy dressed in spectacular outfits.

 Here’s the Tanabata decorations and wish tree for Disney Tanabata Days 2019 at Tokyo Disneyland: